 Yes.
 Citizenship status does not legally prevent you from obtaining a judicial bypass or an abortion.

 Can I get an abortion in Indiana?

-You still need consent of one parent or guardian, or to get a judicial bypass, unless the pregnancy poses a serious threat to your life or physical health.
+If you are under 18 years old, you will still need to get consent of one parent or guardian, or to get a judicial bypass, unless the pregnancy poses a serious threat to your life or physical health.

 Where is the closest abortion clinic to me?